 Medical Services NOT Covered Under the Plan

 The PPO Medical Benefit Options and Out-of-Area Medical Benefit Options exclude coverage for certain services.
-Please contact your Claims Administrator if you have questions about what services are excluded.
+Please contact Accolade if you have questions about what services are excluded.

 The following services are excluded from coverage: